 Colleges and Schools in the Greater San Jose Area

 San Jose is located at the foot of San Francisco Bay, an area rich in quality institutions of higher education.
 To the north, in Palo Alto, you'll find renowned Stanford University, a private research and teaching university.
-The school is ranked fifth in the nation in U.S. News and World Report's 2012 edition of "Best Colleges and National Universities" (U.S. News & World Report, 2012).
-Just outside the San Jose city boundary is the University of Santa Clara, a Jesuit Catholic-based university, which is ranked at No. 2 among 115 master's universities in the West by U.S. News and World Report.
+The school is ranked fifth in the nation in U.S. News & World Report's 2012 edition of "Best Colleges and National Universities" (U.S. News & World Report, 2012).
+Just outside the San Jose city boundary is the University of Santa Clara, a Jesuit Catholic-based university, which is ranked at No. 2 among 115 master's universities in the West by U.S. News & World Report.

 Two-year De Anza College offers classes in adjacent Cupertino, home to technology companies Apple, Symantec, Sun, and Hewlett-Packard.
 Other community colleges within a few miles of San Jose include Foothill College, Mission College, West Valley College.
 While there are a variety of schools in the area to choose from, a look at our list of universities and colleges in San Jose can help you learn more about your opportunities and to discover a school that could be right for you.